Strongly typed identifier

-A strongly-typed identifier is data type which serves as an identifier or key that is strongly typed.
+A strongly typed identifier is user-defined data type which serves as an identifier or key that is strongly typed.
 This is a solution to the "primitive obsession" code smell as mentioned by Martin Fowler.
-The data type should preferably be immutable.
+The data type should preferably be immutable if possible.
 It is common for implementations to handle equality testing, serialization and model binding.

-The strongly-typed identifier commonly wraps the data type used as the primary key in the database, such as a string, an integer or universally unique identifier (UUID).
+The strongly typed identifier commonly wraps the data type used as the primary key in the database, such as a string, an integer or universally unique identifier (UUID).

-Web frameworks can often be configured to model bind properties on them model that are strongly-typed identifiers.
-Object–relational mappers can often be configured with value converters to map data between the properties on a model using strongly-typed identifier data types and database columns.
+Web frameworks can often be configured to model bind properties on view models that are strongly typed identifiers.
+Object–relational mappers can often be configured with value converters to map data between the properties on a model using strongly typed identifier data types and database columns.

 Examples

+Passing a strongly typed identifier throughout the layers of an example application.